UX-Society/Get-Started/started.md

 After commiting, push either in Webstorm or `git push` in the main project directory.

-Then go to your own project clone on github and pull request the main branch to request for main changes
+Then go to your own project clone on github and pull request the main branch to request for main changes and review changes
-    -Note: any
+    -Note: any commits after the pull request will automatically added until the pull request is closed

 # FAQ
 If you are confused or get and error: